-02. Commission Staff.
-(3-23-22)
+01. Commission Staff.
+(7-1-24)

-a.
+- a.
 The Commission has delegated to the Executive Director the authority to approve recommended conditions of parole following the hearing process, allow for emergency suspension of a condition at the request of the Department of Correction, review Disciplinary Offense Reports and take action by executive decision, issue Commission warrants, issue parole release documents, and all other official documents pertaining, but not limited to paroles, commutations, pardons, firearms rights restoration, and remissions of fines.
 The Executive Director assumes all authority and duties as may be delegated by the Commission and the governor.

-b.
-The Executive Director assumes all authority and duties as may be delegated by the Commission and the governor.
-(3 23 22)

-03. Service of Process on Commissioners or Commission Staff.
+(7-1-24) - O2.
+Service of Process on Commissioners or Commission Staff.
 All service of summons, complaints, subpoenas and other legal process for any cause of action arising from or related to the actions, duties or employment of the Commission or any employee of the Commission, shall be made upon the deputy attorneys general assigned to the Commission in the manner and form required by state and federal rules of procedure.
+(7-1-24)